REMOVE HOLDING "H" ZONING

 Our Rezoning Professionals apply for pre-application consultations with municipal planning staff to identify key issues and requirements and prepare comprehensive zoning amendment applications, including supporting documentation like site plans, reports, and analysis.

-If necessary, we appeal zoning decisions to remove of the Holding Symbol "(H)" from the Zoning By-law to the relevant land tribunal.
-The owner of the lands has the right to appeal the application to the Local Planning Appeals Tribunal (LPAT) if Council refuses or neglects to make a decision on the applications within 90 days of the receipt of the application.
+If necessary, we appeal zoning decisions to remove the Holding Symbol "(H)" from the Zoning By-law to the relevant land tribunal.
+The owner of the lands has the right to appeal the application to the Local Planning Appeals Tribunal (LPAT) if Council refuses or neglects to decide on the applications within 90 days of the receipt of the application.
 Since the principle of the land use has previously been determined, and the removal of the (H) Holding symbol simply gives effect to the previously approved zoning rights, there is no appeal process for a third party.

 Our experienced and competent Land Development Experts provide valuable expertise to land owners.